 Regional Placement Testing Program

 The battery of placement tests includes math, English and your choice of foreign language (French, German or Spanish).
-Please refer to the admissions letter you received from the campus you will be attending for information about which tests you must take and the length of time needed between when you test and when you can attend your advising session.
+Please refer to the information you received from the campus you will be attending about which tests you must take and the length of time needed between when you test and when you can attend your advising session.
 This is very important because several campuses will require your placement test results before you can register for classes.
 Some campuses require you to complete your tests 1-2 weeks before advising.
 Important Note: You will need to bring a government-issued photo ID (your high school ID will suffice as long as it has your entire name and a photo) to the testing site.

 Students can take the paper/pencil method at one of many Regional Testing sites.
 Each University of Wisconsin System campus offers at least one date as a testing site no matter which UW campus a student will be attending.
 We also offer some dates using this paper/pencil option at Washburn High School in Minneapolis, Minnesota and at the College of DuPage in Glen Ellyn, Illinois.
 There is no charge at the testing site for the paper/pencil placement testing option.
+Registration closes for each test date 8 days before that test date.

 Please Note: Registration for CBT begins on March 1, 2016